Guidance and tips for fans travelling to the 2018 FIFA World Cup in Russia.

 If your passport is lost or stolen during the World Cup, then you will need to obtain a police report from the nearest police station and get an Emergency Travel Document.
 Once you obtain these, then you will need to apply for a new FAN ID.
 If you don’t have a FAN ID, then you’ll need to apply for an exit visa to leave Russia.

 You will not be able to leave Russia if your FAN ID or visa has expired.
 In some cases, you may be required to pay a fine, be banned from returning to Russia, or have to attend a court hearing.
 If you need to extend your stay, you should enquire about this before your FAN ID or visa expires.

 At the matches

-During the World Cup, stadiums and other venues will be protected by enhanced security measures.
+During the World Cup, stadiums and FIFA Fan Fest venues will be protected by enhanced security measures.
 This will include limits on traffic as well as additional security checks.

 You should use public transport to get to the stadium.
 Free public transport will be available to FAN ID holders.
 The exact routes and times will be determined by the local authorities.

 Stadiums will typically be open 3 hours before kick-off.
 Allow yourself plenty of time to get there and to pass through the security checks.
-You will need to show your match ticket, FAN ID and passport to gain entry.
+You will need to show your match ticket and a laminated FAN ID to gain entry.
 You should then expect to pass through security screening, which will include metal detectors.
-Don’t bring bags into the stadium as these will be taken from you, and you will need to collect them when you leave.
+Don’t bring large bags into the stadium as these may be taken from you, and you will need to collect them when you leave.

-All match venues and fan zones reserve the right to refuse entry to anyone who is intoxicated and/or disorderly.
-Even being mildly intoxicated can lead to being refused entry.
+All stadiums and FIFA Fan Fest venues reserve the right to refuse entry to anyone who is intoxicated and/or disorderly.

 After the game, fans will exit the stadium on a phased release.
 You may be kept behind for up to an hour.